alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 ## Handling sampled results

-As your dataset gets larger (for example, when using a long date range), GA4 may apply data sampling.
+As your dataset gets larger (such as when using a long date range), GA4 may apply data sampling.
 Sampling means GA4 uses a subset of data rather than the full dataset, so results are scaled up estimates rather than exact figures.

 If sampling is applied, a warning indicator appears in the top-right of the exploration panel.
 Selecting the indicator shows the percentage of data used in the results.
 If data is unsampled, a green tick indicator is shown.